 This is a crochet pattern review of the Body Language Sweater by Knits ‘n Knots.
 This post contains affiliate links for WeCrochet.
 If you make a purchase by clicking on them, I make a small commission at no extra cost to you.
 Thanks for your support!
 It’s me, Abigail with A Stitch Shy of Normal….
 Read more

 This is a free crochet pattern for how-to make my new Dip-Dyed Cosmetic Bag!
 This bag features a fun ribbed pattern, two color blocks, and uses simple crochet stitches.
-This post contains affiliate links for Color Street and SheIn.
-If you make a purchase by clicking on them, I make a small commission at no… Read more
+This post contains affiliate links for LoveCrafts and WeCrochet.
+If you make a purchase by clicking on them, I make a small commission at no extra… Read more

 This is a free crochet pattern for how-to crochet my Snowcapped Cowl.
 I don’t use Red Heart’s With Love very much, but I happened to have two skeins in my stash, and couldn’t help but fall in love with the soft, squishy feel.
 One of my favorite stitches for texture is the puff stitch, and… Read more